-Pre-order your hardcover copy of Horoscopes: Reality or Trickery? by Kimberly Blaker; illustrated by Cassie King.
-It will be shipped to you hot off the press by April 30, 2018.
+Pre-order your hardcover copy of Horoscopes: Reality or Trickery? by Kimberly Blaker.
+It will be shipped to you hot off the press when it debuts on March 21, 2018.

 Horoscopes: Reality or Trickery? is available for pre-order in both hardcover and paperback.